-On 11-13 June 2019, with financial support from Australia’s Department of Foreign Affairs and Trade (DFAT), the International Institute for Justice and the Rule of Law (IIJ) implemented a National Workshop on Investigating and Prosecuting Terrorism Cases within a Rule of Law Framework in Tunis, Tunisia.
+In June 2019, with financial support from the Government of Australia’s Department of Foreign Affairs and Trade (DFAT), the IIJ implemented a National Workshop on Investigating and Prosecuting Terrorism Cases within a Rule of Law Framework in Tunis.

 In collaboration with the Australian High Commission, Malta (with Non-Resident Accreditation to Tunisia), and Tunisia’s Ministries of Foreign Affairs, Interior, and Justice, the IIJ delivered an interactive and interagency-focused workshop on challenges and good practices in investigating and prosecuting terrorism cases in the context of international good practices and Tunisia’s Counter Terrorism Law of 2015.
 The workshop brought together ten representatives from Tunisia’s Ministry of Interior, specifically law enforcement and investigators from the National Counter Terrorism Units within both the National Guard and the Judicial Police, and ten representatives from the Ministry of Justice, specifically magistrates and investigative judges from the specialised Counter Terrorism Judicial Pole.